 Signage around correctional and youth justice facilities will remind you that RPA must not be flown within 120 metres of the facility.

-What will happen if I fly a drone into the exclusion zone?
+What happens if I fly a drone into the exclusion zone?

 If you fly into the exclusion zone, an officer of the correctional or youth justice facility (or a police officer in a metropolitan area) may order you to leave the area.